shaharoded/LinkedIn-Web-Scraper-NLP-Analysis/README.md

 The first analysis uses a wordcloud on top of an NLTK analysis of the job descriptions.

-The second analysis uses GPT API to accurately extract the skills from the job descriptions
+The second analysis uses GPT API to accurately extract the skills from the job descriptions.

+Run the last block on the output to get a final viz of the scraper analysis